-Туре Classification Measurement Cash and cash equivalents Financial Assets Fair value Receivables Financial Assets Amortized cost Trade and other payables Financial Liabilities Amortized cost Convertible debenture - host debt Financial Liabilities Amortized cost Convertible debenture - conversion option Financial Liabilities Fair value
+Туре Classification Measurement Cash and cash equivalents Financial Assets Amortized cost Receivables Financial Assets Amortized cost Trade and other payables Financial Liabilities Amortized cost

 The Corporation derecognizes financial assets only when the contractual rights to cash flows from the financial assets expire, or when it transfers the financial assets and substantially all the associated risks and rewards of ownership to another entity.
 Gains and losses on derecognition are generally recognized in the consolidated statements comprehensive loss.